 How Pneumatic Compression Pumps Work

-The Pneumatic Compression Pump, also known as an Intermittent Compression Pump, was created as a sleeve or a vest-style garment.
+Pneumatic Compression Pumps, also known as an Intermittent Compression Pump, was created as a sleeve or a vest-style garment.
 The vest or sleeve has many air chambers – think small balloons – they inflate and deflate to get the lymph fluid moving in the right direction.

 Depending on the area of the body that needs help, the patient may be in a sitting position for the arm or sitting or lying down for the upper torso treatment.
 For the chest or the body’s trunk, the patient can be lying down depending on the pump.
 The treatment – the pump pumping away the toxins in the affected area can take up to 60 minutes to complete.
 Using a pneumatic pump means fewer trips to the hospital because you can have an at-home therapy regimen as recommended by a certified lymphedema therapist.